Below you will find pages that utilize the taxonomy term “Zululand”

 Habeni Primary school is in Zululand, and has recently acquired a computer lab.
 Courtesy of Kelsey Wood and Wizzy Digital Courier, it also has Internet.

-Education In Africa, children walk to school.
+In Africa, children walk to school.
 In South Africa, where I am based, schools and clinics are the only large buildings in the rural areas, and are thus easily spotted with their long roofs.
 The minimum requirement for a school are rooms, teachers, blackboards, and students.
+I have come across many schools that have no more than those basics.

 Khekhekhe's First Fruits ceremony